ArfaSaif/Computer-Graphics/Transformers.md

 21:57
-an mlp a feed forward network like we looked at here the the the notion should be that it could technically learn any function right a feedforward network can technically learn any function but it's it's kind of unstable and so on you know if you shift by a pixel all the inputs are all weird and so on so a convolutional neural network for images seemed pretty good because it has a good inductive prior and the good inductive prior is this is that probably what a one pixel cares about is its immediate neighborhood and then what that neighborhood as a whole cares about is its immediate neighborhood right so that's sort of how we look at images like you integrate
+an mlp a feed forward network like we looked at here the the the notion should be that it could technically learn any function right a feedforward network can technically learn any function but it's it's kind of unstable and so on you know if you shift by a pixel all the inputs are all weird and so on so a convolutional neural network for images seemed pretty good because it has a good inductive prior and the good inductive prior is this is that probably what a one pixel cares about is its immediate neighborhood and then what that neighborhood as a whole cares about is its immediate neighborhood right so that's sort of how we look at images like you integrate over small regions and then you connect the regions to each other and so on so
+- we introduced a bias into a model by saying that we will be using a convolutional network, or lstm, these help the model be good at tasks.
+This is when we dont have anough data. it will bias our estimator, it will bot be the expected value matches the actual underlying thing
+- but now we have more data, now a biased model will not do as good.
+Transformers are not another architecture, are omre general than mlp - people think mlp connected to everything , so people thik its the omst general
+- but here the connections are calculate don the fly
+- less specialized mlp - its just the fact that its a general computer - can feed it enough data that it can learn the things - can learn the useful biases - it learns similar filters to convolutions -